michelrobijns/BurgersFEM/README.md

 ## Verification

-To verify the correctness of the implementation, two test problems (one with Dirichlet and one with periodic boundary conditions) are included for which the exact reference solutions are known:
+To verify the correctness of the implementation, two test problems (one with Dirichlet and one with periodic boundary conditions) are included for which the exact reference solutions are known.
+These test problems were created using the method of manufactured solutions.

-* `test_dirichlet.cpp` (compile with `make test_dirichlet`)
-* `test_periodic.cpp` (compile with `make test_periodic`)

-These test problems were generated using the method of manufactured solutions.
-After running the executables, solutions can be plotted by running `test_plot.sh`.
+To run the tests, `cd` to `test`, and run the `run_tests.sh` bash script.
+The script will compile the tests, run them, and plot their solutions.

 ## Features